Benezivas/algobattle/algobattle/problems/scheduling/README.md

 assignment produces is at most as high as that of the generator.

 # I/O
-We use the following syntax for this problem:
+We use the following format for this problem:
 * **Jobs**: These lines have the form `j i l` for job `i` of length `l`.
 * **Permutation**: These lines have the form `a i j` to assign job `i` to machine `j`.